 Distribution Channels.
-Vera Bradley products are available wherever our consumer chooses to shop including, full-line and factory outlet stores, online, and department and specialty retail stores.
-We continue to focus on tightly integrating our multi-channel business by growing our Direct distribution channel (including full-line stores, factory outlet stores, and e-commerce), right-sizing and working to strengthen the performance in our specialty retail channel, and further developing our department store and other Indirect channel relationships.
+Vera Bradley products are available wherever our consumer chooses to shop including via full-line and factory outlet stores, online, and department and specialty retail stores.
+We continue to focus on tightly integrating our multi-channel business by growing our Direct distribution channel (including full-line stores, factory outlet stores, and e-commerce), further developing our department store and other Indirect channel relationships and right-sizing and working to strengthen the performance in our specialty retail channel.